 Our California Criminal Defense Lawyers Can Help.

-If you or loved one is charged with a crime and is a state employee and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+If you or a loved one is charged with a crime and is a state employee and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 You might also be interested in reading our other articles in the professional discipline arena, including Administrative Hearings, Doctor License Revocation, Nurse License Revocation, Dentist License Revocation, Attorney License Revocation, Teacher License Revocation, Social Worker License Revocation, and Real Estate Agent License Revocation.